Memory Loss Can Occur in the 40s

 Misplaced car keys, forgotten movie endings, temporary inability to recall a co-worker's name, as we get older, we all experience these brief lapses in memory.
-Age-related memory loss has been thought to set in at around 60 years of age, but a new study suggests that some memory loss may actually occur much earlier.
+Age-related memory loss has been thought to set in at around 60 years of age, but a new study suggests that some memory loss in your 40s could occur.

 The study which was recently published online in the journal BMJ, examined British civil service workers (5,200 men and 2,200 women) participating in an ongoing health study known as Whitehall II.
 The subjects, who were all between 45 and 70 years of age, took a number of tests designed to assess brain function.
 The results showed that some subjects as early as age 45 experienced decline in reasoning, memory and comprehension.

 Over the course of a ten-year period, men from 45 to 50 years of age experienced a decline in mental reasoning of 3.6% in comparison to men from 65 to 70 who experienced a 9.6% decline.
 The female subjects showed similar results.
 Being one of the first studies to examine brain function in this age group, the results are important for future research and for possible treatment of age-related dementia.

 Before one leaps to "Alzheimer's" as a possibility however, it is important to note that the chances of it causing memory loss in this age group are very low - less than 1 in 100.
 Short-term memory loss in your 40s and 50s is most commonly caused by stress, lack of sleep, anxiety, depression and medical issues.

 CONSEQUENTLY, THERE ARE LIFESTYLE CHANGES THAT PEOPLE CAN MAKE TO BOOST MEMORY: